kristianmandrup/controll/README.md

     # configuration of the Renderer ActionHandler
     # will return a Renderer Action if it matches the event
-    renderer do
+    renderer :simple do
-      default_path :signup_services_path
-      events       :signed_in_new_user, :signed_in
+      events :signed_in_new_user, :signed_in do
+        signup_services_path
       end
+    end

     # configuration of the Redirecter ActionHandler
     # will return a Redirecter Action if it matches the event
-    redirecter do
+    redirecter :complex do
       # redirection mappings for :notice events
-      redirections :notice do
+      maps :notice do
         {
           signup_services_path: :signed_in_new_user
           services_path:        [:signed_in_connect, :signed_in_new_connect]